Enhancement of gaps in thin graphitic films for heterostructure formation: Model Hamiltonian

-The model used here has some similarities to the ionic Hubbard model \cite{ionichubbard}.
+This section finishes with a note that the model used here has some similarities to the ionic Hubbard model \cite{ionichubbard}.
 In the ionic Hubbard model, the ionicity (introduced by an analogous parameter $\Delta$) acts against the Mott insulating state (which is caused by the repulsive Hubbard $U$).
 In contrast, in the model here, the parameter $\Delta$ acts with the electron-phonon coupling to form a charge density wave (CDW) insulating (gapped) state.